IgorCandido/Hazzlenut/README.md

     - Implemented with actor (Almost)
     - Asks UserInfo (Done, not tested)
     - Asks Token (Done, not tested)
+    - Returning FollowersReply, implement lense for Users following
+    - Implement a test/http action that allows to see our followers as manual test
     - When Token can't be renewed should die and be resurected when token starts again
 - Understand if we need to drop user info when the we get new OAuthToken (not refresh but re-authenticate)
 - Write the flow for get followers on a cycle and then publish those to whoever is interested (Events and likely actor on a schedule)